KIZI/Semitags/README.md

 Older version of our named entity recognition and disambiguation tool.
 Still supports multiple languages (English, German and Dutch) and provides REST service for pure named entity recognition.
 For named entity recognition Stanford Named Entity Recognizer (http://nlp.stanford.edu/software/CRF-NER.shtml) is used.

-The webservice is publicly available at: http://ner.vse.cz/SemiTags/
+The webservice (supporting German and Dutch entity linking) is publicly available at: http://ner.vse.cz/SemiTags/

 ### NamedEntitiesRecognition